Depersonalization-Derealization Disorder: Understanding This Mental Health Disorder

 In addition, PTSD may also lead to symptoms that are often associated with dissociative disorders, such as feeling emotionally disconnected.
 The specific subtype of PTSD that can be confused with depersonalization-derealization disorder is referred to as DS-PTSD, in which an individual may experience depersonalization or derealization symptoms.
 For example, being exposed to life-threatening danger and experiencing serious stress may bring about depersonalization symptoms to help a person cope with significant distress.

-How can DDD be diagnosed?
+How can DDD be diagnosed as a mental health disorder?

 The symptoms of this disorder can be similar to those associated with certain medical conditions or the side effects of medications, substance use, or substance withdrawal.
 That’s why a thorough physical examination—including laboratory and diagnostic tests—is usually performed to determine if other conditions are at play or if it’s likely depersonalization-derealization disorder.